 Check that the rent is paid

-This is really important.
+This is not a landlord legal obligation per se, but it is really important.
 If your tenants miss a payment your chances of recovery are much better if you contact the tenants immediately rather than allowing the arrears to build.

 Your Hammock account will help you here as you will be notified automatically if payment is not made.